 Project Abstract.
-Applicants must include a project abstract as the first page of the program narrative, and it is included in the page limitation specified above.
-The abstract must not exceed 200 words and briefly describe the project's purpose, identify the population to be served, and summarize the activities that the applicant will implement to achieve the project's goals and objectives.
-These goals and objectives must focus on short-term and intermediate outcomes (see "Performance Measures Requirements," below).
-The abstract must describe how the applicant will measure progress toward these goals.
+Applicants should include a project abstract as the first page of the program narrative, and it is included in the page limitation specified above.
+The abstract should not exceed 200 words and should briefly describe the project's purpose, identify the population to be served, and summarize the activities that the applicant will implement to achieve the project's goals and objectives.
+These goals and objectives should focus on short-term and intermediate outcomes (see "Performance Measures Requirements," below).
+The abstract should describe how the applicant will measure progress toward these goals.